gofr-dev/gofr/docs/quick-start/connecting-mysql/page.md

 # Connecting MySQL

 Just like any other datasource gofr also supports connection to MySQL database based on configuration variables.
-It automatically manages the connection pool, connection retry etc.

 ## Setup

-You can run the mysql server and create a database locally using the following docker command:
+You can run MySQL and create a database locally using the following docker command:

 ```bash
 docker run --name gofr-mysql -e MYSQL_ROOT_PASSWORD=root123 -e MYSQL_DATABASE=test_db -p 3306:3306 -d mysql:8.0.30